microsoft/api-guidelines/Guidelines.md

 }
 ```

-Below is an example using an Application-Only principal where the application is watching all files to which it's authorized.
-When created the user specified "allFiles" as the context to be passed on all notifications.
+Below is an example using an Application-Only principal where the application is watching all files to which it's authorized:

 ```http
 POST https://api.contoso.com/files/v1.0/$subscriptions HTTP 1.1